 Below you will find a list of hardships that are common and frequently accepted by mortgage lenders.

-Unfortunately lenders do not approve all Short Sales and this is why it is important to hire an attorney with extensive experience getting Short Sales approved.
-The Law Office of David J. Heekin has worked with thousands of clients in the Jacksonville area to help improve their situation.
-If you would like additional information, please contact us at 904.998.9733.
+Unfortunately, lenders do not approve all short sales, and this is why it is important to hire an attorney with extensive experience getting short sales approved.
+The attorneys at Heekin Law have worked with thousands of clients in the Jacksonville area to help improve their situation.
+If you would like additional information, please contact us by filling out our contact form, or call us at (904) 355-7000.